denuca/guess-the-word.python/DEPLOYMENT_GUIDE.md

 - Set up auto-scaling
 - Monitor and optimize database queries

-By the lexical archives, your Q-Words application is now ready for production deployment! 🚀
+By the lexical archives, your Guess The Word application is now ready for production deployment! 🚀

 May your vowels be plentiful and your consonants well-placed! ✨